The Pulse of K-Entertainment

 Jung Hyung-don

-Jung Hyung-don (정형돈) became one of Korean television's most recognizable hosts by making idol and variety programming feel looser, sharper, and more unpredictable.
-He first rose through KBS comedy, then turned that timing into long-form mainstream visibility on Infinite Challenge and Weekly Idol, two shows that helped define separate eras of Korean entertainment television.
+Jung Hyung-don (정형돈) became one of Korean television's defining hosts by making idol and variety programming feel looser, funnier, and harder to predict.
+He first built his name through KBS comedy, then turned that timing into mainstream authority on Infinite Challenge and Weekly Idol, two shows that helped define separate eras of Korean entertainment television.

 1 articles7 creditsSouth Korean